 Since we're talking about unique experiences and games, Robotics! is one of those choices that leaves little to no room for questions.

-This deeply absorbing game of virtual robot wars sees you building and programming your very own clanking warrior, then sending them into battle against those of other players.
+This deeply absorbing title of virtual robot wars sees you building and programming your very own clanking warrior, then sending them into battle against those of other players.
 It's fun and oddly rewarding seeing your creation take off - just read our Robotics! review if you're curious.Download Robotics!

 Shadow Fight Arena

 Shadow Fight Arena is a game where you make a team with 3 of your best heroes and try to take out opponent after opponent.
-It's got a lot to do with skill and on-the-spot decision-making, so it's a little bit more than just button mashing left and right.
+It's got a lot to do with skill and on-the-spot decision-making, so it's a little bit more than just button-mashing left and right.